gitlabhq/gitlabhq/doc/integration/vault.md

       another port number that matches the port given to GitLab when listing [Redirect URIs](https://www.vaultproject.io/docs/auth/jwt#redirect-uris).

-   After running the command, it will present a link in the terminal.
+   After running the command, it presents a link in the terminal.
-   Click the link in the terminal and a tab will open in the browser confirming you're signed into Vault via OIDC:
+   Click the link in the terminal and a browser tab opens that confirms you're signed into Vault via OIDC:

    ![Signed into Vault via OIDC](img/signed_into_vault_via_oidc_v12_6.png)

-   The terminal will output:
+   The terminal outputs:

    ```plaintext
    Success!
 You are now authenticated.
 The token information displayed below